 - consulting room doors are required to be left open between and after consultations

-- air purifiers with a medical-grade filters are operational in the waiting area, and in consulting rooms, throughout the day
+- air purifiers with medical-grade filters are operational in the waiting area, and in the consulting rooms, throughout the day

 Cleaning & Disinfecting

-Surfaces in consulting rooms are cleaned and disinfected by clinicians after every consultation.
+Surfaces in consulting rooms are cleaned and disinfected regularly.

 Healthcare workers are likely to be exposed to, acquire and transmit vaccine-preventable diseases such as COVID-19, influenza, measles, rubella and pertussis.

 Our clinic's healthcare staff are triaged into Risk Category C: <Healthcare workers whose roles do not require them to have direct physical contact with patients, clients, deceased persons or body parts, blood, body substances, infectious material or surfaces or equipment that might contain these.>